 Ocular Allergy Treatment from Best Eyecare Associates, Your Eye Doctor

 If you’re looking for an optometrist to treat your ocular allergies, you’ve come to the right place.
-Here at Best Eye Care Associates, our eye doctor, Dr. Christine Best, can diagnose your case of ocular allergies and suggest a treatment.
+We can recommend prescription drops to alleviate symptoms, or different eye washes or scrubs to help reduce the chances of a severe flair up.
+Here at Best Eye Care Associates, our eye doctor, Dr. Christine Best, can determine the diagnosis of an ocular allergy based on the symptoms.
 If you’re allergic to pollen, pet dander, or the like, you may have to make some lifestyle changes.
 These include watching pollen count more carefully and changing your housekeeping routine (this will also help if mold is causing your symptoms).
 Your eye doctor may prescribe you eye drops to reduce the itchiness, redness, and discomfort.
 You can also use cold compresses or even cold wash clothes on your face to lessen puffiness and eye pain and discomfort.

 Here at Best Eyecare Associates, Dr. Best also treats glaucoma, keratoconus, computer vision syndrome, dry eyes, and more.
 With our contact lens and vision exams as well as our eyeglasses fittings, you can come to us no matter your vision needs.